 Lately, in the Department of Education, we’ve been considering how various indexes, particularly the glossary form, might be used to get specific about subjects that warrant further critical attention.
 Case in point is the recent collective glossary-building initiative “Whose Terms?
 New Perspectives on Social Practice.”
-As a dual-platform program at the New Museum, the first round took place as a symposium on Saturday April 13; the second is an open call for short textual glossary entries (500 words or less) that will be published in two installments here on Six Degrees in April and May.
+As a dual-platform program at the New Museum, the first round took place as a symposium on Saturday April 13; the second is an open call for short textual glossary entries (500 words or less) that will be published here on Six Degrees at a later date.
 Our intention is to discuss terms that can allow for both a precise focus on, as well as a point of departure from, social practice.
 That is, the general, non-specific nature of these terms enables idiosyncratic positions to be taken up, structuring both critical and associative engagements with practices concerned with communities outside of art.

 At the symposium, nine invited guests contributed to the collectively produced glossary.
 Each speaker’s presentation, which you can watch in full after the jump, is at once reflective of their own background—in art, philosophy, curating, organizing, activism, art history, and publishing—at the same time that it examines some of the strategies, assumptions, and agendas at play around socially engaged practices.
 Content ranged from a consideration of Fluxus and Duchampian precedents of “art of the streets” with questions around what it means to restage historical participatory events—like Alison Knowles’s 2011 (re)enactment at MoMA of her performance “The Identical Lunch,” originally conceived in 1973, around habitually consuming the same meal—to ideas about how contemporary art has tended to conflate ethics with politics, to the detriment of a rigorous discussion of the former.
 Artworks that utilized privacy and secrecy were offered as a counter to social and participatory art, raising questions of what may be foreclosed in collaborative or public modes of working.
 Then empathy was put to the test within the Theater as the symposium’s audience members were asked to turn to their neighbor and share what was weighing on their minds, before empathy’s naturalized optimism and relation to sympathy was brought into question.
 These perspectives and others presented at the symposium around the terms MATERIAL, CRITICALITY, ETHICS, CAPITAL, EMPATHY, PRIVACY, PERFORMANCE, and REAL, are the first entries in a collection that will soon include further texts submitted by Six Degrees readers.